 - Students must retake all of their exams when retaking the qualification; non-exam assessment marks can be reused

-AS and A levels in Wales and Northern Ireland:
+Key differences of AS and A levels in Wales and Northern Ireland include:

-- AS levels contribute 40% of the total marks of the full A level
+- AS level is a standalone qualification and also contributes 40% of the total marks towards a full A level

 - Individual AS and A level units can be retaken by students only once

 - AS exams can be taken at the end of AS course or alongside A2

 Key difference of AS and A levels in England :

 - In England AS levels will not contribute to A level results